HeldLab/ProteoSushi/README.md

 - “Mascot_Rollup.csv” for Mascot

-- “Other_Rollup.csv” for any other search engine
+- “Generic_Rollup.csv” for any other search engine

 The resulting file will include information for each modified residue of interest including: